iPhone 7 vs. iPhone 7 Plus: Is the iPhone still best when you go big?

 Another year, another iPhone.
-Since Apple has moved its smartphone’s major upgrade life cycle to every three years, the iPhone 7 and 7 Plus aren’t too different from 2015’s iPhone 6S and 6S Plus.
-Still, there are impressive improvements, and while a major redesign may be coming this year, you may be in dire need of an upgrade now — so which should you pick?
-The iPhone 7 or its bigger brother, the 7 Plus?
-We break the specs down.
+Since Apple has moved its smartphone’s major upgrade cycle to every three years, the iPhone 7 and 7 Plus aren’t very different from the iPhone 6S and 6S Plus.
+Still, there are some impressive improvements — outlined in our iPhone 7 review and iPhone 7 Plus review — and while a major redesign may be coming later this year, you may be in dire need of an upgrade now.
+So, which should you pick?
+The iPhone 7 or its bigger brother, the apt-titled 7 Plus?

+Below, we take a look at the hardware and software that define both headsets.

 |iPhone 7